 But the ease of collection and display of data is rapidly diminishing its value.

 It's so cool; so interesting to review data sets which couldn't feasibly be collected before, that companies are creating vast noise which is obscuring the signal.

 What's important vs. what's possible

 Five years ago the hidden formulas in spreadsheets, wasted time in cutting and pasting and inherent opportunities for error in both meant that the best option wasn't great.
-Today the mechanics of access, collection and reporting are simple - DataBox.com is part of the toolkit that I provide clients of my revenue growth program, and a simple interface to create incredible, real-time, mobile accessible data views.
+Today the mechanics of access, collection and reporting are simple - DataBox.com offers a simple interface to create incredible, real-time, mobile accessible data views.
 And it's all done without submitting a ticket and complex project spec to the IT department!

 Everyone can now easily see multiple versions and perspectives of virtually any sales and marketing related metric - and even create custom formulas to demonstrate relationships between them.

 And I've seen that unleash a flurry of "so cool" reports for every exec - daily updates, metrics on every KPI, instant alerts of over & under performance, and dashboards crammed with info.

 And I've seen them promptly ignored.
 Opened and digested for a couple days; then opened and skimmed for a couple more; then summarily deleted without opening shortly thereafter.

 "Cool" capability doesn't drive business - fundamentals do.